golang-module/carbon/README.md

 // Get day of lunar
 carbon.Parse("2020-08-05 13:14:15").Lunar().Day() // 16

-// Get year in chinese
+// Get lunar year
 carbon.Parse("2020-08-05 13:14:15").Lunar().ToYearString() // 二零二零
-// Get month in chinese
+// Get lunar month
 carbon.Parse("2020-08-05 13:14:15").Lunar().ToMonthString() // 六
-// Get day in chinese
+// Get lunar day
 carbon.Parse("2020-08-05 13:14:15").Lunar().ToDayString() // 十六
-// Get full string in chinese
+// Get a full string
 fmt.Sprintf("%s", carbon.Parse("2020-08-05 13:14:15").Lunar()) // 二零二零年六月十六
 carbon.Parse("2020-08-05 13:14:15").Lunar().ToString() // 二零二零年六月十六

-// Whether is leap year
+// Whether is a leap year
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsLeapYear() // true
-// Whether is leap month
+// Whether is a leap month
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsLeapMonth() // false

-// Whether is year of the rat
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsRatYear() // true
+// Whether is a year of the rat carbon.Parse("2020-08-05 13:14:15").Lunar().IsRatYear() // true
-// Whether is year of the ox
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsOxYear() // false
+// Whether is a year of the ox carbon.Parse("2020-08-05 13:14:15").Lunar().IsOxYear() // false
-// Whether is year of the tiger carbon.Parse("2020-08-05 13:14:15").Lunar().IsTigerYear() // false
+// Whether is a year of the tiger carbon.Parse("2020-08-05 13:14:15").Lunar().IsTigerYear() // false
-// Whether is year of the rabbit carbon.Parse("2020-08-05 13:14:15").Lunar().IsRabbitYear() // false
+// Whether is a year of the rabbit carbon.Parse("2020-08-05 13:14:15").Lunar().IsRabbitYear() // false
-// Whether is year of the dragon carbon.Parse("2020-08-05 13:14:15").Lunar().IsDragonYear() // false
+// Whether is a year of the dragon carbon.Parse("2020-08-05 13:14:15").Lunar().IsDragonYear() // false
-// Whether is year of the snake carbon.Parse("2020-08-05 13:14:15").Lunar().IsSnakeYear() // false
+// Whether is a year of the snake carbon.Parse("2020-08-05 13:14:15").Lunar().IsSnakeYear() // false
-// Whether is year of the horse carbon.Parse("2020-08-05 13:14:15").Lunar().IsHorseYear() // false
+// Whether is a year of the horse carbon.Parse("2020-08-05 13:14:15").Lunar().IsHorseYear() // false
-// Whether is year of the goat carbon.Parse("2020-08-05 13:14:15").Lunar().IsGoatYear() // false
+// Whether is a year of the goat carbon.Parse("2020-08-05 13:14:15").Lunar().IsGoatYear() // false
-// Whether is year of the monkey carbon.Parse("2020-08-05 13:14:15").Lunar().IsMonkeyYear() // false
+// Whether is a year of the monkey carbon.Parse("2020-08-05 13:14:15").Lunar().IsMonkeyYear() // false
-// Whether is year of the rooster carbon.Parse("2020-08-05 13:14:15").Lunar().IsRoosterYear() // false
+// Whether is a year of the rooster carbon.Parse("2020-08-05 13:14:15").Lunar().IsRoosterYear() // false
-// Whether is year of the dog
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsDogYear() // false
+// Whether is a year of the dog carbon.Parse("2020-08-05 13:14:15").Lunar().IsDogYear() // false
-// Whether is year of the dig
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsPigYear() // false
+// Whether is a year of the dig carbon.Parse("2020-08-05 13:14:15").Lunar().IsPigYear() // false
 ```